Would you go to East Europe for an invasive medical procedure like IVF? Would you go anywhere outside your home country for any operation?

 Within the fertility-related Facebook groups, many women are asking for recommendations for clinics.
 I actually found this particular doctor and clinic through word of mouth in a Facebook Group, from someone I had several conversations with online with about her ability to have a baby with her own oocytes at the age of 44.

 Bulgaria Enjoys A Stable Political Environment

 (Believe it or not, at some point in the clinic selection process I was actually looking at a clinic in Ukraine.)

 It is best to travel to a country for IVF that enjoys a stable political and war-free environment.

 Laws on donor usage within every country differs.
 If using a donor, be sure to verify that your chosen donor is permitted for usage within the country you select for IVF.

 Unfortunately, there are only a handful of countries in Europe that permit the usage of a known, or Open-ID, donors that are “popular” as destination countries for IVF.
-As mentioned earlier, Ukraine was one of the countries that permitted the usage of Open-ID donors; however Bulgaria also permitted me to use the donor of my choice.
+Ukraine is one of the countries that permits the usage of Open-ID donors.
+Bulgaria also permits the usage of known donors.